FxllenCode/APCSPWork/README.md

 Please note that this is likely more advanced then it should be.
 The stuff we did on day 1, etc., is probably NOT what we did in class, but a more advanced version.

+I can't imagine this is helpful to anyone, but it's here!

 ## Why python?
 For some reason, my school district likes to use the sluggish snake language to teach students to program.